 Telephony

-Use Ultravox to make and receive calls using WebRTC, via Telnyx, Twilio, or Plivo.
+Use Ultravox to make and receive calls using WebRTC, via Telnyx, Twilio, Plivo, or jambonz.

 The Ultravox API allows you to create AI-powered voice applications that can interact through various protocols: